philicevic/mix-html-builder/README.md

 In your `webpack.mix.js` just use `mix.html()`.
 If you want to use the default configuration, you don't need to pass any arguments.
 Otherwise pass an object, like this:

 ```
+# Require the extension in your config file
+require('mix-html-builder');

 mix.html({
     htmlRoot: './src/index.html', // Your html root file
     output: 'dist', // The html output folder